Women Speak About Their Creepiest “DM” Experiences

 The prevalence of creepy DMs illustrates a troubling aspect of social psychology known as the 'bystander effect.'
 A study from the University of Michigan found that individuals are less likely to intervene when they believe others are present, leading to a diffusion of responsibility.

-To combat this, experts suggest that women share these experiences to raise awareness and validate their feelings.
+To combat this, women share these experiences to raise awareness and validate their feelings.
 Creating support networks can empower individuals to address harmful behaviors, fostering a community that discourages such unsolicited advances.

 More articles you might like